-The most minimal proposed form of state organization, anarchism is the philosophy of the absence of government, and thus government interference in society.
+The most minimal proposed form of state organization, anarchism, is the philosophy of the absence of government.

-Anarcho-capitalism is one proposed type of anarchism, where market actors provide all goods and services to society, including security and common public goods.
+Anarcho-capitalism is a form of anarchism where market actors provide all goods and services to society, including security and common public goods.

-The Anti-Corn Law League was a group that opposed the protectionist British Corn Laws and have been praised as a model for achieving radical libertarian reform.
+The Anti-Corn Law League was a group that opposed the protectionist British Corn Laws and have been praised for achieving radical libertarian reform.